locborgtus/mic/course/2_c/10_structs.md

 ## Project 1

-Define a struct that holds the contact for a person, like an address book entry.
-Come up with fields that are useful.

-Write a sample application that writes and reads the struct.
-Use header files to define the struct, then a main application that uses the struct.

-## Project 2

 Create an application that holds a set of 2D geometric shapes.
 The most basic building block is a point, then lines.

 Create structs that define points and lines.
 Then create a struct that holds geometric shapes.
 Create functions that calculates some information from these geometric shapes.
 For example, how many points and perimeter.